shefvan/hello-base/README.md

 # hello-base
-this repository is created to complete the base guild github commit task public repo for base guild task
+my first public repo this repository is created to complete the base guild github commit task public repo for base guild task